AmeCostantini/Tooth-Growth-analysis/Piano di analisi.md

 ###Statistical analysis

-* check for normality of population
+* check for normality of population (graphically)

 * performing tests

-* creating plots (maybe with a function) related to tests;
+* creating plots (maybe with a function) related to tests (see http://www.statmethods.net/advgraphs/probability.html for further help);

 * drawing conclusions.